Axway/open-banking-docs/content/en/docs/deployment/prerequisites.md

 weight: 1
 ---

-Axway Open Banking is developed on Kubernetes with a "button-click" style deployment that allows customers to use the Kubernetes solution of their choice.
+Amplify Open Banking is developed on Kubernetes with a "button-click" style deployment that allows customers to use the Kubernetes solution of their choice.

 Preparing a Kubernetes cluster with the appropriate services and settings is required prior to the solution installation.